gooddata/gooddata-ruby/_posts/2014-01-19-test-driven-development.markdown

 ##Production

-The way we have it set up right now doesn't force us to use the same metrics to build the report.
+The current configuration of our project does not force us to use the same metrics to build the report.
 This is a problem.

-Ideally, we wanna make sure that the same report in test project is used also in production later.
-If somebody changes the project because of the business requirements we want the same report to be used in the test and **if something fails we want to know**.
+Ideally, we must ensure that the same report used in the test project is also used later in production.
+If somebody changes the project due to changes in business requirements, we want the same report to be used in the test and **if something fails, we want to know**.

-The easiest to achieve this is by extracting the metrics and the model to separate file that can later be used to define the project.
-You can then reference the same file from your production and testing project and make sure they are built using the same source.
+The easiest way: extract the metrics and the model to separate files that can later be used to define the project.
+You can then reference the same file from your production and testing project to ensure that they are built from the same source.

-The description might look like this
+The description might look like the following:

 {% highlight ruby %}
 GoodData::Model::ProjectBuilder.create("gooddata-ruby test #{Time.now.to_i}") do |p|